wsec/basaam0.github.io/getting_started.md

 # Installing Linux

 Microsoft provides the [Linux subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which runs a native Linux environment on top of Windows 10.
+Even [Kali Linux](https://www.kali.org/news/kali-linux-in-the-windows-app-store/) is available from the Windows App Store, however setup isn't exactly straightforward.
+They have a cool video guide for running the XFCE4 desktop environment on top of Windows 10 too...

 The most common recommendation is to play around with [Linux distros](2017-10-03-week-one) on Oracle VM VirtualBox.